-This is a ape oT decision-maker who does not have a firm stand and weak mastery oT the problems at hand, so he needs the help oT others.
-To deal with other problems other people's wars became great so he Finally became more and more dependent on them.
-This can happen due to a lack oT information, skills, and courage to take risks that may be caused by the decisions taken.
+This is a type of decision-maker who does not have a firm stand and weak mastery of the problems at hand, so he needs the help of others.
+To deal with other problems other people's wars became great so he finally became more and more dependent on them.
+This can happen due to a lack of information, skills, and courage to take risks that may be caused by the decisions taken.